Karen Seto

-Karen Seto is a geographer, urbanisation and land change scientist, and the Frederick C. Hixon Professor of Geography and Urbanisation Science at Yale University.
+Karen Ching-Yee Seto is a geographer, urbanisation and land change scientist, and the Frederick C. Hixon Professor of Geography and Urbanisation Science at Yale University.
 She is one of the world's leading experts on urbanisation and global sustainability.

 Seto was the co-lead for the chapter on urban mitigation in Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report and IPCC 5th Assessment Report.
 From 2014 to 2020, she was the co-editor-in-chief of the scientific journal Global Environmental Change.
 She is an elected member of the U.S. National Academy of Sciences (NAS), the Connecticut Academy of Science and Engineering (CASE), the American Academy of Arts and Sciences, the Council on Foreign Relations, and a fellow of the American Association for the Advancement of Science (AAAS).

 Early life and education

 Seto was born in Hong Kong and immigrated to the U.S. as a child.
 She attended Pomona Catholic High School and the University of California, Santa Barbara (UCSB), where she earned her bachelor's degree in political science.
 She went to Boston University for a joint master's degree in international relations, and resource and environmental management, followed by a doctorate in geography, where she worked with Robert C. Kaufmann and Curtis E. Woodcock.
 Her dissertation research studied urban land expansion and impacts on agricultural land in the Pearl River Delta of China.
 She was a pioneer in combining satellite imagery with socioeconomic data using time series econometric methods.